Hyundai Ioniq Insurance Rates

 Wyoming | $1,070 | -$128 | -10.7% |

-Opting for high physical damage deductibles could save up to $400 a year, whereas increasing liability limits will increase premiums.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $411 extra every year.
+Choosing higher comprehensive and collision insurance deductibles could cut prices by as much as $400 annually, while buying higher liability limits will push prices upward.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $411 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |